idangoldman/plate/README.md

 - [ ] Implement Clipboard pattern with copy and paste functionality.
 - [ ] Extend HTMLElements with update (with observers),empty, append, prepend, find, html, css, create functionality.
 - [ ] Implement component.isolate functionality.
-- [ ] Return of ESLint with YAML, Markdown, and Gerkin as linter task
 - [ ] Add Hooks pattern to support Functions extensions and Prototypes pattern
 - [ ] Add Functions Prototypes extensions with safe execution and hooks support